mavis-wang/US-Animal-Shelter-Intake-Geo-Analysis-2020/README.md

 - [Learn how to use Petfinder API](https://github.com/helenuria/Petfinder-API)

 ### Goal
-1. Provide actionable insights to help animal shelters reduce the crowdedness
+Help Animal shelters improve adoption rate for dogs and cats by providing actionable insights.

+### Solutions
+1. Metrics: Overcrowding Rate (OR) and Imbalance Index.
+2. Early detection/prediction of overcrowding problems.
+3. Identify imbalanced animal distribution to help relocate based on logistics.
-2. Decrease period of animal stays in a shelter
+4. Decrease the period of animal stays in a shelter.
-3. Improve adoption rate
+5. Encourage adoption through hosting events and social channels.

 ### Analytics
 - [x] Measure of Crowdedness